 Effective Unemployment Claims Management

-Adherence to unemployment benefits guidelines not only reduces benefit overpayments, but also helps improve state agencies’ efficiency in administering the process while ensuring that employers’ financial exposure is kept to a minimum.
+Adherence to unemployment benefits guidelines not only reduces benefit overpayments but also helps improve state agencies’ efficiency in administering the process while ensuring that employers’ financial exposure is kept to a minimum.

-One unemployment claim can be stressful for employers and if they are faced with high volume of them, the process can become very difficult to handle.
+One unemployment claim can be stressful for employers and if they are faced with a high volume of them, the process can become very difficult to handle.
 It is necessary to monitor the claims that are filed and determine how many, if any, need to be contested.
 In addition to this, there are deadlines that cannot be missed.
 Otherwise, more issues can arise on employers’ end.

 Unemployment claims management can be overwhelming and complex, and the rules and regulations change often.
 Thus, it is of crucial importance that employers always adhere to policies, advise employees of infractions, take appropriate corrective steps and keep detailed records.
-Furthermore, automated unemployment claims processing allows employers to file and protest unemployment claims, appeal unfavorable decisions, prepare for an unemployment hearing, audit charges, generate reports and much more.
+Furthermore, automated unemployment claims processing allows employers to file and protest unemployment claims, appeal unfavorable decisions, prepare for an unemployment hearing, audit charges, generate reports, and much more.
 As a result, employers save time and resources while efficiently handling unemployment insurance costs.Improve control over your unemployment claims management, minimize risks, reduce administrative burden, and maximize UI tax savings.